NIO ET7 review: Can the luxury sedan convince in everyday life?

 Charging: Unfortunately a bit too slow, but sufficient

-NIO advertises the Battery Swap as a way to get a full battery.
-At the moment there are only two of these changing stations in Germany.
-However, these are still being expanded and there are plans to create more in Europe and Germany.
-On the subject of charging: It can be recharged with AC at 11 kW and DC at 130 kW, which are by no means new record values.
-At least 150 kW via DC would certainly have been possible, especially if you installed the large 100 kWh battery.
-Here you wait a good 40 minutes with a charge of 10 Procents to 80 Procent.
-It's definitely better in this price range.
-In everyday life, many should charge at their home wall box, which is why this primarily only plays a role for longer distances.
-And if there are one or two Battery Swap Stations on the route, then the topic of charging over long distances no longer plays a role anyway.
+NIO advertises the battery swap as a way to keep the battery full.
+Currently, there are only two of these swap stations in Germany.
+However, these are being expanded and more are to be built in Europe and Germany.
+On the subject of charging: It can recharge with AC at 11 kW and DC at 130 kW, which are by no means new record values.
+At least 150 kW via DC would certainly have been possible, especially if you have installed the large 100 kWh battery.
+Here you wait a good 40 minutes for a charge from 10 percent to 80 percent.
+That can definitely be done better in this price range.
+In everyday life, many people are likely to charge at their home wall box, which is why this is primarily only important for longer distances.
+And if there are one or two battery swap stations on the route, then the issue of charging on long distances no longer plays a role anyway.

-Changing the battery: 90 in five minutes Procent charged?
+Changing the battery: 90 percent charged in five minutes?

 That's right.
-With all current NIO vehicles you can carry out a so-called battery swap at NIO's own power swap stations.
+All current NIO vehicles can be used to perform a so-called battery swap at NIO's own Power Swap Stations.
 This usually takes a good five minutes.
-The "old" battery is automatically removed from the underbody and a new battery is charged at 90 Procent charge installed in the vehicle.
+The "old" battery is removed from the underbody fully automatically and a new battery is installed in the vehicle with a 90 percent charge.

-We did this very often during the test and even got through the Netherlands without charging, as there are already four to five Power Swap Stations installed there.
-A NIO-Power employee is currently available to help you with starting difficulties.
+We did this a lot during the test and even got through the Netherlands without charging, as four or five power swap stations have already been set up there.
+A NIO Power employee is currently available to help you if you have any problems getting started.
 In the future, the stations will run completely autonomously.
-Whether they naturally have a future compared to normal charging remains to be seen.
-We think it's a good and faster alternative.
-And with the good 15 battery swap processes that we carried out during the test period, there weren't actually any big ones Proproblems that were not caused by "human error".
-In the future we will go into more detail about the functionalities of a Power Swap Station from NIO.
+Of course, it remains to be seen whether they have a future compared to normal charging.
+We think it is a good and faster alternative.
+And in the 15 or so battery swap processes that we carried out during the test period, there were actually no major problems that were not caused by "human error".
+In the future, we will go into the functionalities of a NIO power swap station in more detail.

 Prices: Steep, but partly justified